SundousKanaan/Close-Captions/README.md

 ## Add nonsense

 Approaching design for individuals with disabilities is largely an unexplored realm, where nonsense can serve as a valuable tool for delving into the unfamiliar.
 Moreover, it brings an element of enjoyment to the process.
+So it's nice to think outside the box and what's new for them to try and test with them to see results and potential improvements.

 ### my work